19th November 2020

 “No, you haven’t met him.
 You were speaking to me last week.”

 Shoulder screwed up his eyes, in an expression of pantomime incredulity.
 He turned to Richard and stared at him.

 “Ah, a philosopher.
 I studied philosophy.
 I saw another student on the U-Bahn once and I said to him, like you just did, ‘how are you ?’ and he said ‘Well, I don’t know.’
 Hey !
 Philipp, come and join us.”

 Shoulder, of course, wasn’t his real name, but Chris wasn’t able to catch the correct appellation and felt that while asking for a name to be repeated once was acceptable, twice was too much.
-He was, what may be termed, ‘a character’, or ‘a force of nature’.
+Shoulder was what may be termed ‘a character’, or ‘a force of nature’.
 He dominated every conversation with the sheer power of his enthusiasm, his never-ending gestures and ever-changing expressions.

 He called for Philipp to join them, but Philipp preferred to stand alone, looking on, leaning against a wall and swaying slightly, eyes off into the distance.
 Shoulder clearly decided that Richard was a long-lost friend he had never actually met, and focused all his attention on him, for the rest of the evening.
 He explained about Philipp,

 “He misses the old east, yeah, we’re all Ossies, all from the DDR.
 Now I work in, you know the Schloss at Charlottenburg, yeah, nice building, yeah, you been

 there ?
 No ?
 You must, or maybe not, I don’t care, I have a studio near there.
 Many friends have moved to the west and so we don’t see each other so much.
 I come here, but it’s a long way.
 We all used to meet three times a week, drink, smoke, joke.
 Now … “

 “So I have a joke for you that you will like.
 A man comes home, you like Surrealism, yes ?”